 Those long sleeper train nights where you’ve bared your soul to a total stranger, talking about your innermost fears or the dreams that make your eyes sparkle.
 What is it about solo travel and sleeper trains?!
 Most average humans love a bit of small talk.
 Some people have never dared to explore the depths of their soul or even given themselves the time to learn what makes them tick.

-Solo travel makes you crave alone time
+Makes you crave alone time

 Solo travel is rarely lonely but you will learn to love being alone.
 That space to think and contemplate all those thoughts that may have flitted into your brain when you lived a ‘normal life’.
 That precious time spent in coffee shops in places you couldn’t communicate, just people-watching and grinning at the people who came to interact.
 Those rare times you bagged a dorm all to yourself and chose to spend the evening writing and exploring what makes you tick.
 Oh and the endless magical bus journeys, which equalled un-guilty thinking, reading and learning time.